Gauravjsh127/openBMCFsp2/openBMC_PSCN/README.md

 	-	For x86s point to AFS - do a klog to get it and use ln -fs command to point sym link  to it

-  - Build the PSCN code : ./buildctl.cm fsp2
+  - Build the PSCN code
+  	-	./buildctl.cm fsp2

-  - Switch to the PSCN output directory ie cd ../build_fsp2
+  - Switch to the PSCN output directory.
+  	-	cd ../build_fsp2

-   - scp the ram0 ,ram1, bbqgtrc.bin and ffdc tar files to SE directory(preferable to a temporary directory and use fix command to poy them inside /console/power).
+   - scp the ram0 ,ram1, bbqgtrc.bin and ffdc tar files to SE directory(preferable to a temporary directory and use fix command to copy them inside /console/power).

 	For example : scp bbqefsp2_ram1.tar images/bbqefsp2_ram0.tar bbqgtrc.bin bbqefsp2_ffdc.tgz hmcmanager@9.152.150.97:/home/hmcmanager/tmp